A) Research Group for Healthy Ageing -

 Ancient DNA (aDNA) research is an exciting, cutting-edge field that offers revolutionary insights into major developments that have shaped human evolutionary history including, but certainly not limited to, the origins of agriculture, population movement and the emergence of diseases that afflict(ed) human populations today or in the past.
 The application of state-of-the-art enrichment and sequencing methods to aDNA extracted from remains of (pre-)historic organisms offers the unique opportunity to obtain genomic information at a hitherto unprecedented depth, speed and reliability.

-In 2008, the aDNA Laboratory was established by the Graduate School of Human Development in Landscapes and the Medical Faculty of Kiel University.
+In 2008, the aDNA Laboratory was established by the Graduate School of Human Development in Landscapes (predecessor of the ROOTS Cluster of Excellence) and the Medical Faculty of Kiel University.
 In collaboration with archaeologists, we conduct human and animal population genetic studies to illuminate the transition from the stage of hunting and gathering to raising domestic animals and farming.
-Our current research also addresses questions in evolutionary medicine, in particular the interaction of humans with their environment that sheds light on disease etiology and epidemiology in the present and past as well as the molecular evolution of pathogens such as Mycobacterium leprae and tuberculosis.
+Our current research also addresses questions in evolutionary medicine, in particular the interaction of humans with their environment (pathogens, diet) that sheds light on disease etiology and epidemiology in the present and past as well as the molecular evolution of infectious agents such as Mycobacterium leprae, Yersinia pestis and viruses.